Friedrich Nietzsche: Apollonian and Dionysian

-An example of the impact of this idea can be seen in the book Patterns of Culture, where anthropologist Ruth Benedict acknowledges Nietzschean opposites of "Apollonian" and "Dionysian" as the stimulus for her thoughts about Native American cultures.
+An example of the impact of this idea can be seen in the book Patterns of Culture, where the anthropologist Ruth Benedict acknowledges Nietzschean opposites of "Apollonian" and "Dionysian" as the stimulus for her thoughts about Native American cultures.
 Carl Jung has written extensively on the dichotomy in Psychological Types.
 Michel Foucault commented that his own book Madness and Civilization should be read "under the sun of the great Nietzschean inquiry".
 Here Foucault referenced Nietzsche's description of the birth and death of tragedy and his explanation that the subsequent tragedy of the Western world was the refusal of the tragic and, with that, refusal of the sacred.
-Painter Mark Rothko was influenced by Nietzsche's view of tragedy presented in The Birth of Tragedy.
+The painter Mark Rothko was influenced by Nietzsche's view of tragedy presented in The Birth of Tragedy.